frederic-perez/AmE-dictionary/data/idioms.md

 __wallflower__ Someone who remains on the outer edges of a social event, especially a dance or party, and does not participate due to being shy or unpopular. _I used to be a real wallflower when I was in high school.
 It wasn’t until I got to college that I finally started having a bit more confidence and began enjoying myself at parties._
 __wallow in something__ _Do not wallow in failure._
 __walls have ears__ Someone might be eavesdropping. _Let’s talk in my office—out here, the walls have ears._
+__wampum__ _n_ /ˈwɑmpəm/ _n_ Money.
+(From an American Indian word.) _I don’t have enough wampum to swing the deal._
 __want out__ _When it became hard you wanted out._
-__war chest__ :four: A financial reserve collected and maintained for specific political purposes, especially election campaigns. _The party has been able to strengthen its war chest ahead of the midterm elections, thanks to huge donations from across the tech sector._
+__war chest__ :five: A financial reserve collected and maintained for specific political purposes, especially election campaigns. _The party has been able to strengthen its war chest ahead of the midterm elections, thanks to huge donations from across the tech sector._
 __war of attrition__
 __warmed-over__ Unoriginal, reused, or derivative.
 An allusion to reheated leftover food.
 __warts and all__ :dart: Including any imperfections or flaws. _If you’re going to marry him, then you better love him, warts and all._